Ampyx Power

-Ampyx Power is a Dutch company based in The Hague whose aim is to develop utility-scale airborne wind energy systems.
-The company was founded in 2008 by Bas Lansdorp and Dr. Richard Ruiterkamp and is currently focused on verification testing of a 150 kW technology demonstrator, which will be the basis for a commercial product at utility scale.
+Ampyx Power was a Dutch company based in The Hague whose aim was to develop utility-scale airborne wind energy systems.
+The company was founded in 2008 by Bas Lansdorp and Dr. Richard Ruiterkamp.

 History

 Founding

 Originally, the company was a team that former astronaut Wubbo Ockels formed at Delft University of Technology to investigate how heat, wind, and friction energy could be converted into electricity.
 The team consisted of several scientists, including team leader Richard Ruiterkamp and Wubbo Ockels.
 Bas Lansdorp later stepped in as a business manager.

 The company's original prototypes were tethered flexible membrane kites but then began to work on fixed wing aircraft.
 The company now consists of 50 employees of which 40 are engineers.

 Technology development

 Ampyx Power proved its concept with three generations of prototypes (AP0 – AP2) constructed between 2009 and 2013.

 2009 - 2012: AP0 Prototypes

 Ampyx Power showed that power production with a tethered aircraft is feasible with the first prototype, AP0.